Does Caffeine Really Cause Anxiety?

 Our products contain 100mg of caffeine extracted from green tea and guarana, along with 200mg of l-theanine for focus and alertness, and 100mg of GABA to support stress and anxiety.
 This superfood combination allows you to get the energy and focus you desire from caffeine, without the jitters and anxiety.

-The morning latte mixes are plant-based, organic, gluten-free, and come in four delicious flavors: matcha, chai, cacao, and turmeric.
+The morning latte mixes are plant-based, organic, gluten-free, and come in four delicious flavors: matcha latte mix, cacao latte mix, and turmeric latte mixes.
 We also offer a vanilla lavender sleep latte to help you unwind at the end of the day.
 Give our lattes a try today and see how they can help you with your energy and focus needs without the caffeine-induced anxiety.